AdamK2003/nx-customtdb/README.md

 # nx-customtdb
-This is the custom TitleDB used for Stealthshop.
+This is the custom Tinfoil TitleDB containing homebrew titles and some other stuff that is/was missing from the official TitleDB.